 Social media is unpredictable.
 No matter how good of advice you give, or how much time you put into content or a campaign – sometimes it just doesn’t catch on.
 This can leave you biting your nails and leave the client doubting your skills.
 A designer can guarantee they will deliver 3 design proofs within 30 days – but a social media consultant CANNOT guarantee even the best content or ideas will be well received by the community.
 The volatile nature and fickleness of the community cause a lot of stress and pressure to work overtime when something doesn’t “catch on.”

-And again, this is why social media is an evolution of business process, not a one off campaign or the cherry on top of everything else a company is doing.
+And again, this is why social media is an evolution of the business process, not a one-off campaign or the cherry on top of everything else a company is doing.

-For me the passion comes from empowering people.
+For me, the passion comes from empowering people.
 You can give me the most “uncool” company, but tell me that I can help get the teams to collaborate and innovate and I am THERE!
 Tell me that I can take a company and improve their customer service through social media tools and I will think that is cool.
-It really depends on your passion, and in social media if your are not passionate, you will find yourself in “awkward, uncomfortable professional relationships.”
+It really depends on your passion, and in social media, if you are not passionate, you will find yourself in “awkward, uncomfortable professional relationships.”

 Again, ANY new process and every small business suffers from this trap.
-The answer I have found is to set aside times that are sacred for you, your friends and your family.
+The answer I have found is to set aside times that are sacred to you, your friends and your family.